hellotham/hello-astro/README.md

 - Customised 404 error page
 - Display math equations using KaTeX via remark-math/rehype-katex (enclosed in `$`...`$` or `$$`...`$$`)
 - Display Mermaid, Markmap, PlantUML diagrams (authored as a code block with language `mermaid`, `markmap` and `plantuml`)
+- Display map at geo coordinates and zoom level using `Map` component (need to also include `extra: ['map']` is frontmatter to load CSS/JS assets for page)
 - Calculates and show reading time for blog posts
+- CSS/JS assets of external libraries loaded only when needed on a per page and per package basis - no unnecessary bloat

 ## External Packages